bkalbaraq/lung-cancer-detection-3dcnn/README.md

 1 Preprocess LIDC-IDRI CT scans into 3D cubes
-2 Train a 3D CNN model on the extracted cubes
+2 Train a 3D CNN model on these cubes
-3 Evaluate the trained model (confusion matrix + metrics) 4 Generate result figures (confusion matrix, ROC curve, PR curve)
+3 Produce the results for evaluation
+4 Generate figures of the results

  REQUIREMENTS: